-Eighteen samples of metapelites from the Pulo do Lobo beltdomain have been studied to characterize their Variscan low-grade metamorphism.
+- Eighteen samples of metapelites from the Pulo do Lobo domain have been studied to determine their Variscan low-grade metamorphic conditions.
 The microstructural analysis of the samples of the lower formations (Devonian Pulo do Lobo and Ribeira de Limas) shows the existence of two superposed low-grade tectonothermal events with associated foliation and phyllosilicate growth (S1-M1 and S2-M2; Table 2).
-M2 was less intense, being the only event that affected the overlying Carboniferous Santa Iría formation.
-The regional geology also shows that a Mississippian thermal (magmatic-derived) event occurred in-between M1 and M2.

-652 M2.

-M_1 and M_2 correspond to the chlorite zone, but M_1 entered the epizone (greenschists facies 654 with temperatures up to \approx 450 °C), while M_2 did not exceed the anchizone-epizone boundary 655 (\approx 300 °C).

-The temperatures obtained from RSCM are higher compared to the ones derived from chlorite geothermometry and white mica data.
-The discrepancy can be explained by the fact that RSCM records the true maximum temperature, being not affected by retrogression as other methods do.
-In addition, this difference can be the consequence of the high sensitivity of CM to quickly equilibrate at maximum temperatures during short thermal events due to magmatic intrusions emplaced during the Mississippian thermal event.

-Thermodynamic disequilibrium between white mica and chlorite has precluded their use for geothermobarometry, and a variety of data (including the existence of relic high-temperature chlorite cores, the presence of chlorite/smectite mixed layers, or the very-low temperatures calculated with chlorite geothermometers) indicate chlorite retrogression after M1 metamorphic climax and crystallization of new chlorite grains at lower temperature.

-The low-pressure conditions derived from white mica indicators (very low celadonite content and b-cell values) are incompatible with the high-pressure metamorphic gradient expected in a subduction-related accretionary wedge, which has been the classical interpretation of the Pulo do Lobo beltdomain.
+M2 was less intense, and is the only event that affected the overlying Carboniferous Santa Iría Formation.
+The regional geology also shows that a Mississippian thermal (magmatic) event occurred in-between M1 and M2. - M_1 and M_2 correspond to chlorite zone metamorphism, but M_1 attained epizone conditions 634 (greenschists facies with temperatures up to ≈ 450 °C), while M_2 did not exceed the 635 anchizone-epizone boundary (≈ 300 °C). - The temperature estimates obtained from RSCM are higher than the estimates obtained from chlorite geothermometry and white mica data.
+This discrepancy can be explained by the fact that RSCM records the maximum temperature because of it is not affected by retrogression, in contrast with the other methods.
+In addition, this difference can be the consequence of the high sensitivity of CM to quickly re-equilibrate to maximum temperatures during short-duration thermal events such as the magmatic intrusions emplaced during the Mississippian thermal event. - Thermodynamic disequilibrium between white mica and chlorite has precluded their use for geothermobarometry, and a variety of data (including the existence of relic high-temperature chlorite cores, the presence of chlorite/smectite mixed layers, or the very-low temperatures calculated with chlorite geothermometers) indicate chlorite retrogression after M1 metamorphic climax and crystallization of new chlorite grains at lower temperature. - The low-pressure conditions derived from white mica indicators (very low celadonite content and b-cell values) are incompatible with the high-pressure metamorphic gradient expected in a subduction-related accretionary wedge, which has been the classical interpretation of the Pulo do Lobo domain.
+Instead we interpret that the Pulo do Lobo rocks were deposited in a platform setting located near the northern border of Avalonia, but they were never involved in the subdution-related processes of the SPZ/OMZ suture.